 Download & Installation

-Further installation instructions are found here.
+Further installation instructions, including installation without pip, are found here.

 You can find here example files containing reads aligned to selected genomic regions from a B Cell lymphoma study.
 These files are from two donors with follicular lymphoma (FL) and two control samples (CC).
 We are interested in the differential peaks between the biological conditions FL and CC.
 The files are based on our experiment LYMP-FL-CC described in our paper.